shoaibkhan17/JumpIN/readme.txt

 - Overall:

 ---------Separating the model, view and controller in accordance with the MVC model
----------checks if the Board is completed after each successful move.
 ---------The Board is set to be complete once all the Rabbits are placed in the Holes.

 - Animal Class: